Some things to look for in a photographers portfolio before you hire them

 This is where many elements come together to help create the moment, but you have to catch all the subjects in the “moment,” which is often their facial expression and their being in step together.

-You will find many technically proficient photographers who meet most of what I have mentioned up to now, and still, after looking at the photo, you are not moved emotionally.
+You will find many technically proficient photographers who meet most of what I have mentioned so far, yet, after looking at the photo, you are not moved emotionally.
 Great storytellers will have moments that bring joy to your heart or maybe even sadness.

-What will be apparent is that you felt something when looking at the photos.
+It will be apparent that you felt something when viewing the photos.

 The photo makes you ask questions.

 If your photographer does a great job, you will want to know more about the photos.
 The photographer should wait for you to ask questions rather than jumping in to tell you everything.
-The photos should, for the most part, do the communicating.
+The photos should, for the most part, communicate.

-I can see the cool angle and what they are doing, but I want to know why and for whom they are doing it.
+I can see the cool angle and what they are doing, but I want to know why and for whom.
 The photo makes me want to read the caption, “By the way,” which says it is a middle school group helping widows with repairs on their houses during the summer.

 Pass the Pen + Walk and Talk